 You can find this information by clicking Email Settings in the left-hand navigation in MyFreeola, then My Email Addresses.
 You should then be able to click Settings & Features button next to the relevant e-mail address, your e-mail protocol and service information can be found here.

 Load Microsoft Office Outlook 2013 from the Windows Start Menu.

 If this is the first time that you have launched Microsoft Office Outlook you should automatically be shown a form similar to the one pictured below.
 If this shows, please proceed to step 4.

-If this form does not show, you will need to select File, Info and then Account Settings from the menu bar at the top of the screen.
-You should then press the New button and select E-mail Account.
+If this form does not show, you will need to select File, Info and then Add Account.

-For the incoming account type select IMAP or POP3 depending on the setting in your MyFreeola account (default is POP3), the server address will take the form of yourdomainname.freeolamail.net where yourdomainname is your domain name with any dots ( . ) replaced with hyphens ( - ).
+Incoming Mail Server: This will take the form of yourdomainname.freeolamail.net where 'yourdomainname' is your domain name with any dots ( . ) replaced with hyphens ( - ).
+For example, if your domain name was freeola.co.uk, the incoming mail server would be freeola-co-uk.freeolamail.net.

 If you then press Next, then Finish to close the wizard, your settings should be saved and your e-mail client should now be configured and ready for use.

 Check out some of our customer testimonials below: